Upgrade your car stereo's sound

 Sometimes, you just have to keep the factory stereo.
 And the good news is that you don't have to replace the factory radio to get awesome car audio sound.
 Below, we'll show you a few examples of how to improve on the OEM sound system without replacing the radio.

-Factory stereo systems leave a lot to be desired.
-They’re often programmed with equalization (EQ) curves that compensate for the system’s lack of power by reducing the level of the bass, for instance.
-And because the speakers are all located at different distances from you, the sound arrives at your ears at different times, making your music sound a little muddy.
-Often, the best solution is to replace the factory stereo, but the dash designs of some vehicles can make that option difficult, or less than desirable.
+actory stereo systems often leave a lot to be desired.
+For example, sometimes they're programmed with equalization (EQ) curves that compensate for the system’s lack of power by reducing the level of the bass.
+And if you want to replace the stereo, the dash designs of some vehicles make it difficult – or impossible – to do.

 Custom sound system upgrades to the rescue